 Here are some questions that you might have...

 The star of the show for these Purim cookies is the filling.
-Choose what you like: apricot or raspberry jam, chopped chocolate or chocolate chips, poppy seeds, or get creative with flavor combinations (Tahini & Chocolate?
-Peanut Butter & Jelly?).
+Choose what you like: apricot or raspberry jam, chocolate or Nutella spread, or chocolate chips are popular.
+Or get creative with flavor combinations - Tahini & Chocolate?
+Peanut Butter & Jelly?
+Let your imagination run wild!

 You can substitute another non-dairy fat for the butter in hamantaschen dough to make it dairy-free.
-And while I haven't done it myself, I've seen people using a 1 to 1 gluten-free flour substitute with good results.
+And while I haven't done it myself, I've heard of people using a 1-to-1 gluten-free flour substitute with good results.

-Because hamantaschen are made from a butter-rich sugar cookie dough, the dough will get difficult to roll out and cut if it's too warm.
+Because these cookies are made from a butter-rich sugar cookie dough, the dough will get difficult to roll out and cut if it's too warm.
 Therefore, keep the dough chilled throughout the whole process, from making the dough to baking the cookies.

 Yup, you'll never be too far away from your refrigerator when you make hamantaschen cookies.